J-R-Oliver/macos-setup/VisualStudioCode.md

 The Visual Studio IntelliCode extension provides AI-assisted development features for Python, TypeScript/JavaScript and Java developers in Visual Studio Code, with insights based on understanding your code context combined with machine learning.
 Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode).

+### Code Spell Checker

+A basic spell checker that works well with camelCase code.
+Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).

 ### Bracket Pair Colorizer 2

 This extension allows matching brackets to be identified with colours.
 Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2).